hwuser2/CleaningData/README.md

 CleaningData
 ============
-This repo contains the submissions for the course project for Getting and Cleaning Data.
+This repo contains the submissions for the course project for Getting and Cleaning Data given by Coursera.org.

 This README file contains instructions for running the code in the file run_analysis.R and a description of how the script workks.